Our Mission and vision:

 Producing Artistic Director

 Corey is an award-winning director, actor, and teaching artist.
 Originally from Texas, his career began as a dancer with the Lone Star Ballet.
 As an actor, he has worked throughout the US and internationally with credits ranging from stage to television to the big screen.
 His performance experiences have placed him in such reputable arenas as the Fox Theatres, the Hollywood Bowl, Theatro Sistina in Rome, and the Metropolitan Opera House of NYC.
 As a director, Corey has staged a wide variety of productions throughout Southern California, Japan, and the Puget Sound Region.
-His most recent director credits include Bonnie and Clyde and Naomi Izuka’s Good Kids at Cornish College of the Arts, The Pride, Wizzer Pizzer, and The Hours of Life for Theatre22, Julius Caesar with Island Shakespeare Festival, The Wild Party for Sound Theatre Company and Fallen Angels at Theater Schmeater.
+His most recent director credits include The Merry Wives of Windsor with WoodenO / Seattle Shakespeare Company, Treasure Island with Book-It Repertory Theatre, Sister Act the Musical, Bonnie and Clyde, and Naomi Izuka’s Good Kids at Cornish College of the Arts, Burn This, The Pride, Wizzer Pizzer, and The Hours of Life for Theatre22, Julius Caesar with Island Shakespeare Festival, The Wild Party for Sound Theatre Company and Fallen Angels at Theater Schmeater.
 While working as a touring dancer for pre-Broadway Disney Theatricals and Buena Vista, he doubled as an on-set acting coach for teens and young adults in Hollywood.
 He was a director and assistant choreographer for Children’s Theatre Experience (CTE) for seven years, working with young performers throughout Southern California.
 Corey aided in the creation of the professional actor training programs at The Actors Spot and Warner Laughlin Studios, where he continued on as a staff instructor.
 Corey has spent numerous years overseas performing and sharing American arts educational programs with foreign countries.
 He has directed, performed, and taught in Chihuahua & Mexico City, Mexico, Toronto, Canada, Rome, Italy, Tokyo, Osaka, Kyoto and Nagoya, Japan, and Sao Paulo, Brazil.
 Since moving to Seattle, Corey has also worked with several local companies in PR, development, and marketing.
 He spent two and half years as the education director for GreenStage prior to stepping into the role of interim Artistic Director at SSR in September of 2011.
-He is also a co-founder and 2011 Chair of the TPS Gregory Awards.
+He is also a co-founder and past Chair of the TPS Gregory Awards.

-A freelance director and adapter, Julie has lived in the Seattle area for 20 years.
-She recently directed four readings for the Theatre22/ACT Construction Zone play festival and will direct the upcoming full production at ACT this summer.
-She also directed Theatre22’s critically acclaimed productions of Annapurna (People’s Choice Award), Water by the Spoonful (Seattle Times Footlight Award and 3 Gypsy Rose Lee Awards) and Theatre22’s inaugural production Fifth of July.
-Other directing work includes her own adaptation of Jane Eyre for Island Shakespeare Festival 2016, the world premiere of Rose Cano’s Bernie’s Apt. with eSe Teatro at ACT as well as Vince Delaney’s Las Cruces and Scot Augustson’s Milwaukee for Sandbox One-Act Play Festivals (SOAPfest).
-Also in Seattle, she directed 4 Dogs and a Bone for Theater Schmeater (Footlight Award), A Small Fire with Sound Theatre Company (4 Gypsy Rose Lee Awards) and Angels Fall with Our American Theatre Co.
-Directing work with Strawberry Theatre Workshop includes The Bells, The Elephant Man (four Gregory nominations), and Fellow Passengers.
-She adapted and directed Edith Wharton’s The Bunner Sisters with Theatre Off Jackson and Athena Theatre Project as well as Jane Eyre, Hard Timesand Waxwings with Book-It Repertory Theatre.
-She has also directed for 14/48 the World’s Quickest Theatre Festival, Stone Soup Theatre, the Young Playwrights Festival at ACT, Seattle Public Theatre, UW, and Cornish College.
-Her work has also been seen in Chicago, Washington, D.C, Cincinnati, Atlanta, St. Louis, and Winnipeg.
-She has an MFA in a directing from Northwestern University.
+A freelance director, adapter and educator, Julie is happy to call Theatre22 her artistic home.
+With Theatre22, she directed Lauren Gunderson’s The Revolutionists, the premiere of Theresa Rebeck’s Downstairs (People’s Choice Award), four readings for the Theatre22/ACT Construction Zone play festival, Annapurna (People’s Choice Award) as well as Theatre22’s inaugural production Fifth of July.
+Also with Theatre22, she directed the critically acclaimed Seattle premieres of Quiara Alegria Hudes’ trilogy: The Happiest Song Plays Last, Water by the Spoonful (Gregory Award, Seattle Times Footlight Award, 3 Gypsy Rose Lee Awards) and readings of Elliot, a Soldier’s Fugue in both English and Spanish.
+Other directing work include the world premiere of Rose Cano’s Bernie’s Apt. with eSe Teatro at ACT, Trevorwith MAP Theatre, 26 Miles for Latino Theatre Projects, 4 Dogs and a Bone for Theater Schmeater (Footlight Award), A Small Fire with Sound Theatre Company (4 Gypsy Rose Lee Awards) and Angels Fall with Our American Theatre Co.
+Directing work with Strawberry Theatre Workshop includes The Bells (three Seattle Times Footlight Awards), The Elephant Man (four Gregory nominations), and Fellow Passengers.
+She adapted and directed Edith Wharton’s The Bunner Sisters with Theatre Off Jackson and Athena Theatre Project as well as Jane Eyre, Hard Times, and Waxwings with Book-It Repertory Theatre.
+She co-created and directed the social justice musical Grace on the Margins for the Northwest Women’s Convocation.
+Also in Seattle, she has directed for 14/48 the World’s Quickest Theatre Festival, SOAPfest, Stone Soup Theatre, the Young Playwrights Festival at ACT and Seattle Public Theatre.
+Her work has also been seen in Chicago, Washington, D.C, Cincinnati, Atlanta, St. Louis, Whidbey Island, and Winnipeg.
+She has taught and directed in a dozen different schools and universities (including Cornish College and University of Washington) and has an MFA in directing from Northwestern University.

 Resident Lighting and Projection Designer